paulcw/scheme_in_awk/README.md

 such that Scheme5 would be a superset of Scheme7, or if they're just trying to isolate extensions to that into something "big", or what.
 But anyway, maybe for funsies we can try implementing Scheme7small.
+Or maybe I'll just go back to Scheme5 because that's the manual I happen to have printed out.

 ## Notes